linuxsimba/netshow-core/README.md

 # netshow-core

 Netshow is Network Abstraction Software.
-It is optimized to collect core networking data from Linux devices that contain many interfaces.
+It is optimized to collect core networking data from devices that contain many network interfaces.

 The netshow-core repository contains 2 packages: